flatlandLucaDando/Flatland/README.md

 # main.py:
 - Main script to execute the simulation

- # Configuration
+# [NEW] configuration.py
 - Configuration file for the user, the user have to specify the stations, the convoys, the lines, the train runs of the railway

 # Extension to Flatland:
 - 1- Extend Schedule generator so that the user can specify: